-Pepperstone’s customer service is award-winning while IC Markets has a 24/7 server and a greater range of help desk tools.
+Both Pepperstone and IC Markets boast live chat, phone and email customer support.
+Pepperstone’s customer service is award-winning, while IC Markets has a 24/7 server and a greater range of help desk tools.

 IC Markets customer support team have 3 offerings that Pepperstone don’t have.
 These are:

-If a withdrawal request is received before 7:00 am AEST then the withdrawal will be processed the same day otherwise.
+If a withdrawal request is received before 7:00 am AEST, then the withdrawal will be processed the same day otherwise.
 If received after 7:00 then the withdrawal will be processed the next day.
 Any bank account connected to a Pepperstone trading account will receive the funds (this needs to be first-party).

-A credit card can also be used for withdrawals if the amount matches or is less then the deposited amount.
+A credit card can also be used for withdrawals if the amount matches or is less than the deposited amount.
 If a withdrawal is more than deposited amount then an alternative withdrawal method will be needed.
 Bank wire transfers take on average 3 to 5 business days to settle.

 The minimum deposit is $200 for IC Markets.
 This applies to their Standard, Raw and Islamic Account.